Everything You Need To Know:

 - A lot of debt-based platforms change expensive fees to use their sites.

-- If you have a poor credit score, you might find yourself unable to obtain funding for your startup, and an unsuccessful application can harm your credit report further.
+- If you have a poor credit score, you might find yourself unable to obtain funding for your startup, and an unsuccessful application can further harm your credit report.

 This is the process where people invest in a new venture in exchange for shares in the business.
 As a shareholder, the investor then has partial ownership of the company and can then profit if the company does well.

-It was previously restricted to wealthy people and business angels, but equity crowdfunding platforms have opened this up so that more people are now able to invest.
+It was previously restricted to wealthy people and business angels, but equity crowdfunding platforms have opened this up so that more people can now invest.
 Equity crowdfunding can be a smart way of financing your business, but it does come with its disadvantages:

 - Almost all equity crowdfunding platforms charge monthly fees or success fees when matched with investors and granted money.